The 10 U.S. States Where People Earning $75,000 Owe the Most in Taxes—None Are New York Or California

 Like most states, Oregon uses a progressive or marginal income tax, which collects at an increasing rate the more income you earn.
 While the highest marginal rate in Oregon is 9.9%, it only applies to income above a $125,000 threshold, so any earnings below that amount are taxed at a lower rate.

-Of the 10 states with the highest tax burdens for a single tax filer earning $75,000, eight have marginal tax rates, while two, Illinois and Mississippi, have flat taxes of 5% and 4.95%, respectively.
+Of the 10 states with the highest tax burdens for a single tax filer earning $75,000, eight have marginal tax rates, while two, Illinois and Idaho, have flat taxes of 5% and 5.8%, respectively.
 (Their effective tax rates below are a bit lower due to state-specific tax exemptions.)

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-Note: Correction: Due to a calculation error, an earlier version of this story overstated the effective tax rate for Mississippi.
-The story has been updated with a revised list.